ArcBees/arcbees-tools/test/expected/ContributionFAQ.md

 ## Introduction

 Contributions are welcome !
-The main goal of this page is to explain a number of points in order to ease contribution in !GwtQuery.
+The main goal of this page is to explain a number of points in order to ease contribution in GwtQuery.
 This page is a draft and will be improved in the future.

 ## How to import the source code into your IDE ?

-Before to start contributing, you have to import the source code of !GwtQuery inside your favorite IDE.
-This section will the different steps to import the !GwtQuery code in Eclipse.
+Before to start contributing, you have to import the source code of GwtQuery inside your favorite IDE.
+This section will the different steps to import the GwtQuery code in Eclipse.
 If you are not using Eclipse as IDE, you should easily adapt this section to your IDE.

   * Be sure you have installed git and maven and both 'mvn' and 'git' commands are in your path.